dialoguemd/covid-19/src/regions/ca/info/ca-bc/reporting.md

 ### How is the government ensuring that people who are told to self-isolate, actually self-isolate?

-Public Health asks three groups of individuals to self-isolate.
-The first group are confirmed cases of novel coronavirus and a second group are asymptomatic close contacts of a confirmed novel coronavirus case and asymptomatic travelers from areas severely affected by coronavirus.
-These two groups are asked to self-isolate for 14 days and are called daily by a Public Health nurse who monitors their health, as well as behaviours (if they have been out in public).
-If individuals in these two groups do not self-isolate, Public Health can use legal powers under the Public Health Act to ensure that self-isolation occurs.

-The third group asked to self-isolate are low risk individuals who are tested for novel coronavirus.
-These individuals are asked to self-isolate for typically 96 hours until they receive their novel coronavirus testing results.

 The spread of novel coronavirus occurs with sustained close contact with an affected individual, for example, sitting in a car on a long trip, or living in the same household.
-Grocery stores – which are open and where people tend to walk around – are unlikely places to allow for virus spread.
+Grocery stores – which are open and where people tend to walk around – are unlikely places to allow for virus spread

+A number of groups are being asked to self-isolate

+- Visitors to Canada and Canadians returning home.
+[Learn more here](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/common-questions).
+- Those with known exposure to COVID-19
+- Those with a confirmed case
+  The second and third groups are monitored by Public Health, both their health and their activities.
+If people do not voluntarily self-isolate, Public Health can use legal powers under the Public Health Act to ensure that self-isolation occurs.

 [Source: BV Centre for Disease Control](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/common-questions)